avantifellows/plio-backend/docs/ENV.md

 BigQuery settings are needed if Plio Analytics is configured to use BigQuery.
 We recommended using BigQuery for staging/production set ups.

 #### `BIGQUERY_ENABLED`
 Boolean value.
-If not set, it defaults to `True` if APP_ENV is set to staging or production.
+Defaults to `False` if not set.

 #### `BIGQUERY_PROJECT_ID`
 The BigQuery project id that contains the datasets.